mickaelsilva/chewBBACA_tutorial/README.md

 [comment]: <> (Create chewbbaca-tutorial git)

-All information about NCBI genomes used in this example is on the .tsv file inside the genomes folder.
+All information about NCBI genomes used in this example is on the .tsv file inside the genomes folder, view file [here](https://github.com/mickaelsilva/chewBBACA_tutorial/blob/master/info.tsv).

 ## Schema creation
 was performed using the **32** _Streptococcus agalactiae_ complete genomes (32 genomes with a level of assembly classified as complete genome or chromossome)  available at NCBI,